 Cargo Ace: This airplane ride is always a hit with younger kids, it's a ton of fun!

 Royal Joust: The kids went NUTS when they saw this ride.
 Riding on LEGO horses?
-It’s the cutest thing!
+It's the cutest thing!
+This is another super popular ride and it tends to have long lines.
+I'd try this one either morning or end of day.

 Duplo® Playtown: Technically, this isn't a ride it's a play area.
 But it was so much fun that I wanted to include it.
 This adorable play area is perfect for younger kids (and a great break for parents).